Quick Answer

 |---|---|---|

-Grenada CBI may not be suitable if you need immediate U.S. E-2 access, cannot document the lawful source of funds, have unresolved criminal, sanctions, or serious visa-refusal issues, or need a guaranteed real estate return.
-The government can refuse applicants who provide false information, fail due diligence, or create national-security, reputational, or compliance concerns.
+Grenada CBI may not be suitable if you need immediate U.S. residence, cannot document lawful source of funds, have unresolved criminal, sanctions, or serious visa-refusal issues, want to file directly with the government, or need tax certainty without specialist advice in every relevant jurisdiction.

 Your licensed agent conducts an initial background review to confirm eligibility, assess the source of funds, and identify any potential red flags before formal submission.